-The Hesston College nursing program is accredited by the National League for Nursing Accrediting Commission and approved by the Kansas State Board of Nursing in the General Information section of the catalog.
+The Hesston College nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Kansas State Board of Nursing in the General Information section of the catalog.

 Required Program Courses: 56 hours (grade of C or better required):

-Support nursing courses: Anatomy and Physiology (5), Microbiology (4), Principles of Nutrition (3), Developmental Psychology (3).
+Support nursing courses: Anatomy and Physiology (5), Microbiology (4), Principles of Nutrition (3), Developmental Psychology (3), Pathophysiology (3).

-General Education Notes: for nursing students, Speech Communication meets the oral communication requirement, Dosage Calculations within Nursing I meets the mathematics requirement, General Psychology meets the social science requirement, Anatomy and Physiology meets the natural science requirement, Principles of Nutrition meets the self-care and responsibility requirements and Integration Seminar meets the integration requirement.
-Grades of C or better are required in these courses.
-A grade of C or better in Introductory Chemistry is required of students who have not completed one year of high school chemistry with a grade of B or better in the last five years.
-Prior to the first term of the two-year program, students must complete Anatomy and Physiology and the chemistry requirement.
+General Education Notes: for nursing students, Speech Communication or Interpersonal Communication meets the oral communication requirement, Dosage Calculations within Nursing I meets the mathematics requirement, General Psychology meets the social science requirement, Anatomy and Physiology meets the natural science requirement, Principles of Nutrition meets the self-care and responsibility requirements and Acute Care Nursing II meets the integration requirement.
+Introductory Chemistry is required of students who have not completed one year of high school chemistry with a grade of B or better in the last five years.
+Prior to the first term of the two-year program, students must complete Anatomy and Physiology.
+Integration Seminar is required if comprehensive knowledge benchmark is not met in Acute Care Nursing II.

 First Year Fall Program courses